-4.2.13. comparable.
-(AF) A set of interval types is comparable if for any two of them, one is wider than the other, that is if, regarded as sets of mathematical intervals, they are linearly ordered by set inclusion.
+4.2.10. comparable. (s) A set of interval types is comparable if for any two of them, one is wider than the other, that is if, regarded as sets of mathematical intervals, they are linearly ordered by set inclusion.

-4.2.14. conforming part.
+4.2.11. conforming part.
 (AF) A subset (possibly the whole) of an implementation's types and formats, with associated operations, that forms a conforming implementation in its own right.
 In a multi-flavor implementation, it might be formed from a subset of the flavors.
-Details in §3.1.
+See §3.1.